 Sometimes we spoil the very thing we love

 The Chinchero plateau, Maras, Moray area is a good example.
-Adventure travel companies, decided it was a great spot for a picnic.
-Famous for the patchwork of coloured fields, with views of snow capped mountain.
+Adventure travel companies decided it was a great spot for a picnic.
+Famous for the patchwork of colored fields, with views of a snow-capped mountain.
 Yet go there now, and most lunchtimes you will see lots of huge white dining tents dominating the landscape.

-As the companies started trying to outdo each with ever more splendid picnic set ups they forgot the very reason they took people there in the first place.
+As the companies started trying to outdo each other with ever more splendid picnic setups they forgot the very reason they took people there in the first place.
 Incidentally, imagine having to live there as a local and have your landscape taken over each day by this?

-I am certainly not saying it is impossible to find adventure travel experiences in Peru or other popular places, just that it is getting a lot harder.
-It is also important to remember that most of these issues can also be a problem with with tourism within our own countries.
-Cornwall on a bank holiday weekend for example suffers immense over tourism, and locals cannot afford property as it has all turned into holiday lets.
+I am certainly not saying it is impossible to find adventure travel experiences in Peru or other popular places, but it is getting harder.
+It is also important to remember that most of these issues can also be a problem with tourism in our own countries.
+Cornwall on a bank holiday weekend, for example, suffers massive over-tourism, and locals cannot afford a property as it has all turned into holiday lets.

 This I feel is the one big elephant in the adventure travel room that no-one really discusses.
 Encouraging people to get on a plane and travel across the world is inherently bad for the environment.

-It´s like a kid hitting someone and saying sorry but continuing to hit them instead of promising not to do it again.
-Carbon offsetting is surely meant to be used to make up for the damage done, not to allow you to go on doing more damage in the same way.
-And besides carbon emissions are just one of the issues caused by planes, there are other processes that go on that contribute to global warming when a plane flies.
+It’s like a kid hitting someone and saying sorry but carrying on hitting them.
+Carbon offsetting is surely designed to make up for the damage done, not to allow you to go on doing more damage in the same way.
+And besides carbon emissions are only one of the issues caused by planes, there are other processes that go on that contribute to global warming when a plane flies.

 So what is the solution to all this?

-While I think we can and often do travel local, such as with the Corsican shepherds, meaning get closer to the source, this only works in places with relatively few visitors.
-Once it becomes too popular I think the balance changes.
+While I think we can and often do travel local, such as with the Corsican shepherds, meaning getting closer to the source, this only works in places with relatively few visitors.
+Once it becomes too popular the balance changes.
 And that still does not solve the issue of getting on a plane.